 • This part is optional, but it makes the cookies so cute!
 Using a hand mixer, beat the cream cheese and butter on high speed.
 Then, add in the powdered sugar and vanilla and mix until smooth.

-2 oz Cream cheese, 2 tablespoon Unsalted butter, ¾ cup Powdered sugar, 1 teaspoon Pure vanilla extract
+2 oz Cream cheese, 2 TBSP Unsalted butter, 3/4 cup Powdered sugar, 1 tsp Pure vanilla extract

 • Pipe one carrot on top of the cookies.
 I used Wilton 4 for the carrot and Wilton 65 for the leaves.